Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Background

 Datasets containing images with alt-text style captions, tend to be straightforward.
 These images often have excellent illumination, fewer objects, and simple layouts.
 In contrast, images captured at construction sites present significant challenges due to poor weather conditions, varying illumination, and the complex perspectives from UAVs or tower cranes, often at a distance.
 Moreover, these images contain rich content with multiple objects from diverse classes and various interactions, posing considerable confusion for machine learning models.
 The differences between these types of datasets render VLMs trained on common object-centric datasets less effective in construction-related tasks.

-While there are publicly available datasets containing construction site images such as SODA \cite{Duan2022SODA}, MOCS \cite{An2021MOCS}, and ACID \cite{Xiao2021ACID}, their primary focus is typically on object detection tasks.
-The CASIC\footnote{Unofficial abbreviation for “Construction Activity Scene Image Caption”.} dataset \cite{Liu2020manifesting} aims to address the gap by providing captioned construction site images.
+While there are publicly available datasets containing construction site images such as SODA \citep{Duan2022SODA}, MOCS \citep{An2021MOCS}, and ACID \citep{Xiao2021ACID}, their primary focus is typically on object detection tasks.
+The CASIC\footnote{Unofficial abbreviation for “Construction Activity Scene Image Caption”.} dataset \citep{Liu2020manifesting} aims to address the gap by providing captioned construction site images.
 However, it covers only a limited range of activities with an average of merely 12 words per caption.
+The VSD dataset \citep{Jung2024VisualSiteDiary} tried to create a image captioning dataset with natural language but relied on uncorrected machine-generated captions.
+The captions also only provide summary of the entire scene without diving into details.
 Table \ref{tab:construction datasets comparison} compares our dataset with the construction-related computer vision datasets aforementioned to better visualize the similarities and differences between the datasets.

 This deficiency underscores the need for specialized datasets that comprehensively capture the complexities of construction site environments and capture as many semantic features as possible from images.
 Such datasets would enable VLMs to better understand the context surrounding the main scene and establish more nuanced relationships between objects.
 Moreover, datasets focusing on downstream tasks like safety rule violation VQA and visual grounding in construction site inspection are also lacking.